 And the good news is that massages are usually a lot cheaper in countries people vacation in than from where they are flying out from.

 Because your back will definitely feel the benefits and it will help you get over the last lingering pain from the flight.

 Flying can be a nightmare experience if you suffer from back pain.

-The uncomfortable seats, the air pressure, the stresses of travelling and the cramped environment can all lead to you arriving at your destination feeling like a physical and emotional wreck.
+As the uncomfortable seats, air pressure, vibrations from the plane, stresses of travelling, and the cramped environment can all lead to you arriving at your destination feeling like a physical and emotional wreck.

-By following these 20 tips you can make flying off on your next vacation a far more pleasant and comfortable experience.
+Which will make the prospect flying off on your next vacation a far more pleasant experience.

 And if you have any other tips that have helped you in the past I'd love to hear them in the comments below.